una-dinosauria/3d-pose-baseline/README.md

     ├── S7/
     ├── S8/
     └── S9/

 ```

-Now, there is one little fix we need to run for the data to have consistent names:
+There is one little fix we need to run for the data to have consistent names:

 ```
 mv h36m/S1/MyPoseFeatures/D3_Positions/TakingPhoto.cdf \